sriramdasbalaji/CodeLabs-MobileDevOps/Module1-Xamarin/README.md

 Estimated time to complete this module: **60 minutes**

-> **Note:** When you first start Visual Studio, you must select one of the predefined settings collections.
-Each predefined collection is designed to match a particular development style and determines window layouts, editor behavior, IntelliSense code snippets, and dialog box options.
-It is recommended that you use the **General Development Settings** collection.

 <a name="Exercise1"></a>
 ### Exercise 1: Signing up for a Xamarin Account ###

 Xamarin provides developers with tools to manage cross-platform applications.
-Developers can choose to run the standalone [Xamarin Studio](https://xamarin.com/studio) (which runs on Windows or Mac) or use Visual Studio with the [Xamarin Visual Studio Tools](https://xamarin.com/visual-studio).
+Developers can choose to run the standalone [Xamarin Studio](https://xamarin.com/studio) (which runs on Windows or Mac) or use Visual Studio with the [Xamarin for Visual Studio](https://xamarin.com/visual-studio).

-In this workshop you will be using Xamarin Visual Studio Tools, though the concepts work just as well in Xamarin Studio.
+In this workshop you will be using Xamarin for Visual Studio.

 Xamarin provides many benefits:
 - A single tool to manage mobile apps across iOS, Android and Windows